15 Best LinkedIn CRM Tools for 2026

 What I like about it

 Close is built for execution.
-If LinkedIn is where your conversations start but deals move forward over calls and email, Close keeps reps focused on the next action instead of CRM upkeep.
+If LinkedIn is where your conversations start but deals move forward over calls and email, Close keeps reps on the next action, with CRM upkeep cut to a minimum.

 Who it’s for